Marah (Bible): Speculations about the location

+The exact location of Marah is uncertain, as are the positions of Etham, Shur, and Elim; the identification of these locations is heavily dependent on the identification of the Biblical Mount Sinai.
+Traditionally, Sinai was equated with one of the mountains at the south of the Sinai Peninsula leading to the identification of Marah as Ain Hawarah, a salty spring roughly 47 miles southeast from Suez.
+Some scholars have proposed to identify Marah as Bir el-Mura, based on the fact that the Arabic name is a cognate of Hebrew one.

 In popular culture

 In the classic 1970 mystical film, El Topo, by Alejandro Jodorowsky, the protagonist and his female companion approach a river and the woman attempts to drink from it, only to find out that it is bitter in taste.
 The protagonist tells her that Moses found water in the desert but that the people were unable to drink it because it was bitter and so they called the water Marah.
 The protagonist then stirs the water with a tree branch, the woman drinks again and this time it is sweet.
 He then tells her, "I shall call you Marah, because you are bitter like water".